ABC Tunbridge Wells

 By 2000, even though the ABC was still commercially viable, as the Odeon & ABC chains had merged, the ABC became obsolete as Odeon had by this time opened an out of town multiplex and the final films were shown on Sunday 29th October 2000.

 In 2008, the empty building sits empty and unused, awaiting its fate.
-In October 2009, the buiding was being prepared for demolition.
+In October 2009, the building was being prepared for demolition and was demolished in late-summer 2014.
+In May 2019,it remains a vacant site awaiting redevelopment

 Just login to your account and subscribe to this theater